Toronto Public Library: Budget

-The Toronto Public Library had an operating budget of $252,293,362 in 2024.
+The Toronto Public Library had a net operating budget of $274,378,000 in 2026.

 Toronto Public Library's operating revenues are almost entirely in the form of grants from its parent agency, the City of Toronto originating from municipal property taxes.
 Smaller, less significant sources of revenue include minor grants from the Government of Ontario, revenue from venue rentals and transfers from Toronto Public Library Foundation.

 Prior to June 2022, Toronto Public Library derived approximately 2% of its revenues from fines and user fees.
 In the interest of reducing barriers to library access, the library ceased charging fines for overdue items and this revenue stream was replaced by both increases in municipal funding and grants from the Foundation.
 The library has indicated that, despite the loss of revenue and a general increase in late item returns, the financial impact remains within the budget and has increased card registrations customer retention.

 Branches

 Toronto Public Library has 100 library branches spread across Toronto, making it the largest neighbourhood-based public library system in the world.

 Library branches, their programs, materials and services are often tailored to the demographics of the neighbourhood in which the branch is located.
 For example, materials in languages that are widely spoken in the neighbourhood are almost always available at a local library branch, and seasonal book displays and artwork may reflect the cultures of the local neighbourhood.

 Toronto Public Library branches also have a range of trained staff; from librarians, to specialists in specific areas, clerical workers, and social workers.
 This makes TPL branches often one of the first lines of support for city residents searching for and accessing social services.
 Services such as "Book a Librarian", wherein members of the public may book one-on-one time with a librarian to assist with research, services and limited tech support are quite popular.

-Toronto Public Library branches, in addition to community centers and some schools, operate as cooling centers as a part of the city's heat relief network during extreme heat events.
+Toronto Public Library branches, in addition to community centres and some schools, operate as cooling centres as a part of the City of Toronto's heat relief network during extreme heat events.

 Several branches of the Toronto Public Library feature public art installations.
 In 1925, Toronto-based artist George Agnew Reid painted a mural in the Earlscourt Library (now the Dufferin/St. Clair branch).
 The mural, on all four upper walls of the general reading room, depicts community life.
 It was covered in the 1960s, but has since been restored and is now fully visible.